openvinotoolkit/anomalib/docs/blog/001-train-custom-dataset/README.md

 </div>

 ## Introducing Anomalib
-In early 2022, a group of Intel AI Researchers released a ground-breaking Deep Learning Library named Anomalib.
-The library provides state-of-the art algorithms for Anomaly Detection on Image datasets.
-Anomalib serves to be a thorough end-to-end solution, offering many features to achieve the highest accuracy model while also providing inference deployment code with Intel’s OpenVino Toolkit.
+A Deep Learning Library called Anomalib was released by a group of Intel AI researchers in early 2022.
+The library includes cutting-edge algorithms for detecting anomalies in image datasets.
+Anomalib is a comprehensive end-to-end solution that includes many features for achieving the highest accuracy model as well as inference deployment code with Intel's OpenVino Toolkit.

 ## Why a dedicated library for Anomaly Detection?